electronicayciencia/TNC-Telnet/README.md

-# TFPCX-Telnet
+# TNC Telnet

 An AX.25 emulator for TCP connections.

-This interface emulates *The Firmware* TNC and makes regular TCP/IP traffic appears like AX.25.
+This interface emulates WA8DED's *The Firmware* TNC and makes regular Telnet traffic appears like AX.25.

 ## Description

-You can use it to connect to any active F6FBB BBS via the Telnet port, just using AX.25 Packet Radio software.
+You can use it to connect to any active F6FBB BBS via **Telnet** using Packet Radio software with support for TNC driver.

 Like **Graphic Packet**:

 ![](img/gp_ea2rcf.png)

-Or TSTHOST:
+Or **TSTHOST**:

 ![](img/tsthost_ea5sw.png)